HelixLauncher/.github/profile/README.md

 * [HelixLauncher](https://github.com/HelixLauncher/HelixLauncher) - A Minecraft launcher built on Rust
 * [Art](https://github.com/HelixLauncher/Art) - A repository for art contributed to the Helix project
+* [helixlauncher.dev](https://github.com/HelixLauncher/helixlauncher.dev) - The source code for the Helix website